 How to Make Instant Pot Sushi Rice

 Sushi rice seems like one of those deceptively simple dishes.
 You want the rice to be tender.
 You want each grain to be a glossy individual and yet a part of the moist, sticky whole — without turning into a wet mushy lump.
 And you want it to be sweet, but not too sweet.
-It’s a bit of a balancing act, but it’s easier than you think, and this foolproof Instant Pot recipe makes it a snap to pull off.
+It’s a bit of a balancing act, but it’s easier than you think, and this foolproof Instant Pot recipe from us here at Gelson's Market makes it a snap to pull off.

 Once you’ve nailed it, what fun you’ll have: Sushi rice has such a wonderful, chewy texture, and its mild, tangy sweet flavor complements every lush piece of fish, vegetable, or sauce you put on it.
 A nice, plump rice ball is also a fun snack all by itself or dipped in a little soy sauce and wasabi.

 Our tip: Kids love playing with and eating sushi rice — it’s such satisfying finger food, as we adults know too.
 Make up a batch and let them roll their own rice balls.
 Better yet, give them mini sandwich cutters, so they can make animal shapes and whatnot.
 Crazy cute!